dgrubb/gecko-console/README.md

 request a HTML/JS UI from the Gecko service.
 Gecko will provide API calls for providing information about current personality and libraries as well as calls to launch specific emulators.

+## Gecko?

+Because of the way the UI will take on different personalities I originally intended to call it Chameleon, but that name has [some very negative connotations](https://en.wikipedia.org/wiki/Chameleon_(video_game_console)) in the retro gaming community ...